 Even the best bird bath can be a hazard to birds in several ways, and understanding the dangers of bird baths is the first step toward overcoming them.

-- Disease: Water contaminated with feces and mold is a breeding ground for harmful bacteria that can spread diseases to any bird that takes a drink.
+- Disease: Water contaminated with feces, rotting debris, and mold is a breeding ground for harmful bacteria that can spread diseases to any bird that takes a drink.
 Even if just one sick bird sips from the bath, the water can be contaminated and dangerous to other birds.
-Stagnant water also harbors insects that can transmit diseases between birds.
+Stagnant water also harbors insects that can transmit diseases between birds or even to other wildlife, pets, and humans.

 - Predators: Desert predators are well known to lie in wait at watering holes to stalk their prey, and backyard predators will do the same near a bird bath.
-Birds are less wary while bathing or drinking, giving a feral cat or other predator time to strike.
+Birds are less wary while bathing or drinking, giving a feral cat, hungry snake, or other predator time to strike.

-- Poison: Bird baths that are treated with improper chemicals can poison birds.
-Even a small concentration of pesticides, herbicides, insecticides or unrinsed cleaning chemicals can be fatal to birds.
-If the bath is painted but not sealed properly, the paint can also be toxic.
+- Poison: Bird baths treated with improper chemicals can poison birds.
+Even a small concentration of pesticides, herbicides, insecticides, or unrinsed cleaning chemicals can be fatal to birds.
+If painted bird baths are not sealed properly, the paint can also leach into the water and be toxic.

-You Can Help: Avoid using any chemicals near a bird bath, and clean the bath thoroughly after any chemicals have been in use in the yard.
-If you choose to paint a bird bath, leave the interior of the basin unpainted, and always rinse and dry the bath well after cleaning.
+You Can Help: Avoid using any chemicals near a bird bath, and clean the bath thoroughly after chemicals have been sprayed nearby.
+If you choose to paint a bird bath, leave the interior of the basin unpainted or use waterproof, wildlife-friendly sealant over the paint coat.
+Always rinse and dry the bath well after cleaning.
 Never use chemicals to try to keep the bath fresh between cleanings.

 - Drowning: A bath that is too deep can inadvertently drown birds.
 Songbirds cannot swim well and can easily become disoriented if they fall into the water and cannot get out, and it takes only moments for a small bird to drown.

-You Can Help: Choose a bath that is only 1-2 inches deep, or add rocks, marbles or gravel to the bottom of the basin to make it shallower.
+You Can Help: Choose a bath that is only 1-2 inches deep, or add rocks, marbles, or gravel to the bottom of the basin to make it shallower and give birds more secure footing.
 Adding several sticks over the top of the bath can also discourage birds from getting in the water but will not stop them from drinking.
 At the same time, cover other deep water sources in the yard, such as rain barrels or buckets, that might tempt a thirsty bird.

 - Winter Droughts: In winter, a frozen bird bath is just as useless as a completely dry one in summer.
 While birds can melt snow and ice for drinking, doing so takes a large amount of energy and can impact how well the bird is able to survive winter's harsh weather.